OpusCapita/react-crudeditor/README.md

     /*
      * Custom operations available in CRUD Editor.
      * An operation handler is called by pressing a dedicated button.
+	 * No arguments are passed to the method in Create View
+	 * since it does not have persistent instance.
+	 *
+	 * In case of unsaved changes, Confirmation Dialog is called
+	 * after dedicated button press and before handler() call
+	 * => each external operation must return new view name/state,
+	 *    or set disabled to true,
+	 *    or set show to false
+	 * - othersise calling Confirmation Dialog is in vain.
      */
     ?customOperations: function(<object, entity persistent instance> ) {
       ...